rchillyard/Comparer/README.md

     today.compareTo(tomorrow) shouldBe -1
     tomorrow.compareTo(today) shouldBe 1

-Yes, I know that we could also have used _Ordering_, which would have involved declaring an _Ordering[Date]_ in the companion object of _Date_.
+Yes, I know that we could also have used _Ordering_, which would have involved declaring an _Ordering of Date_ in the companion object of _Date_.

 It would look like this: